All officers hurt in Aurora shooting released from hospital

 AURORA, Ill.
-(AP) - Police in Aurora say all five of the officers who were wounded in last week's deadly warehouse shooting have been released from the hospital.
+(AP) -- Police say all five of the officers who were wounded last week in a deadly shooting at a warehouse in suburban Chicago have been released from the hospital.

-The (Aurora) Beacon-News reports the fifth officer was released Thursday.
-The other four officers hurt in Friday's shooting were released by Sunday.
-They were injured in an exchange of gunfire with a fired worker of Henry Pratt Co. who opened fire at the manufacturing facility, killing five employees.
-The gunman, 45-year-old Gary Martin, died in a shootout with police.
+The (Aurora) Beacon-News reports that four of the officers hurt were released by Sunday, and the fifth was released Thursday.

+The officers were injured Friday in an exchange of gunfire with a man who had been fired from Henry Pratt Co. in Aurora.
+Five employees were killed .

 The officers' names haven't been released.
 They suffered gunshot wounds and shrapnel injuries and ranged in age from 24 to 53.